Theater Assembly Program

-EMWD provides a COMPLIMENTARY environmental assembly program for schools in our service area.
-To determine if your school qualifies for an assembly please click this link:
+EMWD provides a COMPLIMENTARY environmental assembly program for schools located within its service area.

 - EMWD is pleased to cover all program costs.
-There is not cost to your school!
+There is no cost to your school!

 - Separate programs are offered for grades K-2 and 3-6, and middle school audiences.

-- 100 is the minimum number of students for a performance,unless prior arrangements have been made.
+- A minimum of 100 students is required for each performance; unless prior arrangements have been made.

-- Scheduling is based on a first come, first served basis, with priority given to schools who have not previously received a performance.
+- Scheduling is based on a first come, first served basis.
+Priority will be given to schools who have not previously received a performance.

 - Performances must take place INDOORS.